beemojs/conventional-pr-action/README.md

 ## Setup

-Create a `.github/workflows/pr.yml` file in your repository, with the following contents.
+Create a `.github/workflows/pr.yml` file in your repository with the following contents.
 The `GITHUB_TOKEN` environment variable and v2 actions _are_ required.

 ```yaml